saltedlolly/digibyte-seeder/README.md

 DigiByte Seeder
 ===============

-DigiByte-seeder is a crawler for the DigiByte network, which exposes a list of reliable nodes via a built-in DNS server.
+DigiByte Seeder is a crawler for the DigiByte network, which exposes a list of reliable nodes via a built-in DNS server.

 Features:
 * regularly revisits known nodes to check their availability